libAudioFlux/audioFlux/README.md

 [https://audioflux.top](https://audioflux.top/)

 ## Contributing
 We are more than happy to collaborate and receive your contributions to **`audioFlux`**.
-If you want to contribute, the best way is is to submit your code. <a href="https://github.com/libAudioFlux/audioFlux/pulls">Create a pull request</a>
+If you want to contribute, please fork the latest git repository and create a feature branch.
+Submitted requests should pass all continuous integration tests.

 You are also more than welcome to suggest any improvements, including proposals for need help, find a bug, have a feature request, ask a general question, new algorithms. <a href="https://github.com/libAudioFlux/audioFlux/issues/new">Open an issue</a>

 ## Citing